How to make elderflower cordial and the best recipes to use it in

 - Aromatic icing

-Add a couple of tablespoons of elderflower cordial to a simple victoria sponge cake mix. - Elderflower spritz
+Add a couple of tablespoons of elderflower cordial to a simple victoria sponge cake mix or drizzle over a loaf cake. - Elderflower spritz

 Mix a glug of cordial, a measure of vodka, some chopped fresh mint and a good squeeze of fresh lime in a glass, then top up with prosecco and soda water.